 Calcifications outside the main breast tissue

-Those on the skin may be due to deodorant or powder residue that causes white dots to appear on the X-ray results.
+Those on the skin may be due to deodorant, lotions, or powder residue that causes white dots to appear on the X-ray results.
+For this reason, people should avoid applying any skin products before the screening.

 Once the radiologist confirms the location as being outside of the breast tissue itself, then these types of calcifications require no further testing.